Timmeey/timmeey-about-everything/about.md

-  * Vaadin

 ## "How would you describe the job you want to work in?":

-First of all, i like to describe myself as a _Software engineer, _rather than Developer/Hacker/Programmer.
+First of all, i like to describe myself as a _Software engineer, _rather than Developer/Hacker/Programmer/Rockstar/Magician.....
 Short term i would like to work in a small team developing backend components for a larger System, in a company that sees it's IT not as a necessary burden, but as a central important part of it's business.
 Long term i'm looking for something like being head of a software engineering team doing software development on a project basis.